Pudelpointer Dog: Know All About Them Before Buying

 Pudelpointers are born retrievers and thrive well when exposed in the wild.

-But if you own a Pudelpointer who is also a family dog beside a hunting partner you must feed them high-quality wet dog food along with clean water at home.
+But if you own a Pudelpointer who is also a family dog besides a hunting partner you must feed them high-quality wet dog food along with clean water at home.

 But once you are out with them in the wild leave your Pudelpointer in a nearby swamp or waterbodies to see how skillfully they chase away and hunt down waterfowls and geese.